rizmyabdulla/Anonymous-dp/README.md

 - Adjustable font size of initial letters.

 - Adjustable font color of initial letters.

+- Random Colors for DP and initial letters in mode 3.

 | Features                     | Mode-1  | Mode-2  | Mode-3  |
 | ---------------------------- | ------- | ------- | ------- |